 • 1 Letter of Recommendation from a select faculty member in your major area of study

 • Official or certified university transcript showing all current and prior courses and grades

-• Official financial documents, such as original bank statements, indicating sufficient funds of at least $10,200 USD to live in Baltimore, Maryland (please see the Exchange Student application for further details).
+• [International students only] Official financial documents, such as original bank statements, indicating sufficient funds of at least $10,200 USD to live in Baltimore, Maryland (please see the Exchange Student application for further details).

 • Copy of the biographical page of your passport: the passport pages that include your photo and biographical information.
 Please check your passport now to ensure that it is current.